aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

   - disbursement of Liquidation Protocol Fee is disabled (if fee is set greater than 0, it will revert on `transferOnLiquidation`; also via asset configuration).
   - liquidators are implicitly permissioned to those already allowlisted to receive underlying RWA asset (will rely on underlying RWA asset-level permissioning).
     - technically any user allowlisted to hold RWA token asset can liquidate; any further permissioning to a smaller subset of liquidators will be governed off-chain.
+- Withdrawal
+  - users can withdraw RWA assets to any particular address (via the `to` address in the `withdraw` function), as long as the receiver is an authorized holder of the RWA Token; this can be considered a standard ERC20 transfer and will adhere to the same restrictions imposed by the underlying RWA Token.

 #### Configuration